appacitive/builder-docs/server/javascript/data-store/guides.md

 ## Deleting Connection

-Deleting is provided via the `del` method.
+Deleting is provided via the `destroy` method.
 ```javascript
 marriage.destroy().then(function() {
   alert('Tarzan and Jane are no longer married.');